-If you want to learn even more about the top online skills in design and tech that clients are hiring for, why they’re so valuable to clients and how much money you can make by offering these services, jump inside the free mini course girl!
+If you want to learn even more about the top online skills in design and tech that clients are hiring for, why they’re so valuable to clients and how much money you can make by offering these services, jump inside the free workshop girl!

 Step 3: Define Your Services

 Now that you’re feelin’ confident and rockin’ your new online skills – it’s time to define the online services that you’re going to offer to clients.